Day 16 In the Midst of Adversity

 closed; and, then, the ultimate, a horrific SUV rollover automobile accident that nearly destroyed my entire family while driving on I-65 in route to Atlanta.
 Regina had several interviews as we were making plans to move to Atlanta.
 Our two sons were not injured.
 I experienced injuries like broken ribs, lacerations on the arm, and bruised lungs but no surgery was needed, only medical observation for a few days.
 Unfortunately, this was not the case for Regina.
 The hardest attack was on my wife.
 She experienced two concussions; a six-inch laceration in the top of her head; broken fingers, broken toes, broken fibula and tibia, a crushed wrist, a broken femur, a severely damaged left knee, and more.
 This was devastating for our family.
 It happened on our second son’s one-year old birthday.

 Understand, your enemy will attack you in the midst of adversity.
 Once the enemy sees you down, he keeps coming back because the ultimate objective is to destroy you.
-During this time, there were so many lies that spread regarding the accident.
-For example, someone said that Regina caused the accident by moving the shift out of place.
-This was a lie straight out of the enemy’s mouth.
-The truth is my wife was asleep and awoke to the accident in motion.
 When you’re going through adversity, listen for God’s voice.
 Jesus said, “My sheep listen to my voice; I know them, and they follow me (John 10:27)”.

 Over the next few months, we witnessed the power of God like never before.
 When Jesus said in Matthew 16:18 “… and upon this rock I will build my church; and the gates of hell shall not prevail against it,” we know that He is the solid rock.
 Although the enemy came at us, he had to flee because Jesus is the solid rock in our lives.
 Despite adversity, we pressed through and God restored our broken lives.
 My wife, Regina, fought the good fight of faith.
 When people visited her in the hospital, she prayed for them.
 I witnessed the power of the God’s grace and mercy like never before.
 He restored our hope.
 Then, He set us on a course to take a new direction because there are always possibilities in the midst of adversity.
 Our family relocated to southern metropolitan Atlanta in 2002 to begin a new life.